Ankita6332/2248436_Assessment/README1.md

 # 2248436_Assessment
-This repository consists of two scenario based models using TensorFlow.
+Problem Statement 1
 An online fashion retailer wants to develop a machine learning model that can classify customer reviews into different sentiment categories.
 The model will take as input a customer review and output a prediction of the review's sentiment, such as positive,negative, or neutral.
 A ML model for aforesaid classification has been built.

 DATA OVERVIEW